Scalingo/metabase-scalingo/README.md

 # Update Metabase on Scalingo

-To upgrade to the latest version of Metabase, you only need to redeploy it.
+To upgrade to the latest version of Metabase, you only need to redeploy it, this will retrieve the latest version avaible on [the Metabase buildpack](https://github.com/metabase/metabase-buildpack).

 ## One-click deployment